Earthcomputer/clientcommands-scripting/README.md

    ./gradlew build
    ```
    The mod JAR may be found in the `build/libs` directory
+    - Note: the build is currently slightly broken, in that you may need to run this command twice before the build is successful.
+So if the build fails, just run it again and it should hopefully succeed the second time.
 1. [Create a pull request](https://help.github.com/en/articles/creating-a-pull-request)
    so that your changes can be integrated into Clientcommands Scripting
     - Note: for large contributions, create an issue before doing all that